Other Sunday and Holy Day Readings

 done great things for me, and holy is his Name.
 50 He has mercy on those who fear him in every generation.

 Verse 49 is the second reason for Mary's praise.
-She uses the same title for God that is found in the "daughter of Zion" passage in Zephaniah 3:17 (LXX) and Psalms 89:9 (LXX).
-Notice in verses 49-50 that Mary names three attributes of God: His might, holiness and mercy.
+She uses the same title for God found in the "daughter of Zion" passage in Zephaniah 3:17 (LXX) and Psalms 89:9 (LXX).
+Notice in verses 49-50 that Mary names three attributes of God: His might, holiness, and mercy.
 That God "has done great things" for her is an echo of Deuteronomy 10:21 in which God promises the children of Israel He will do "great things."
 These are great saving acts for the covenant people of every generation if they remain loyal, obedient, and reverently fear offending God.
 Mary sees this promise fulfilled personally for her in what God has done in making her the mother of the Redeemer-Messiah.
 It is a "great thing" that will not only bring about her salvation but the salvation of her people (also see Dt 11:7 and Judg 2:7).

 and holy is his Name.
 50 He has mercy on those who fear him in every generation.

 "Holy is his name" or "His name is holy" refers to God's divine Name YHWH (translated with vowels, Yahweh).
 It is an echo of Psalms 119:9 while "His mercy is from age to age to those who fear him" is an echo of Psalms 103:17.
-The ancients believed a name expressed the total essence of a person, or in this case of God who is the great "I AM" and about which God told Moses "This is my name forever; this is my title for all generations" (see Ex 3:15).
+The ancients believed that a name expressed the total essence of a person, or in this case of God who is the great "I AM" and about which God told Moses "This is my name forever; this is my title for all generations" (see Ex 3:15).
 The first person to use the Divine Name was the first woman, Eve, in Genesis 4:1.

 When Mary speaks of fear of the Lord in verse 50, something God urges repeatedly in Scripture (i.e., Ex 18:21; Lev 25:17, 36, 43; Dt 6:13, 24; 8:6; 10:12, 20), she uses a phrase repeated almost verbatim from Ps 103:17.
 She is not speaking of servile fear but reverence toward God in recognizing His sovereignty and fear of offending God.
 These are the positive aspects of keeping on the path to righteousness which leads to salvation.
 Mary's hymn that began in praise for what God has done for her has now expanded to what God has done for her people.